 Population

-As we have already mentioned, the population of people is increasing rapidly.
+As we have already mentioned, the population is increasing rapidly.
 Where do so many souls come from?
-Some Vedic texts also mention how humans can reincarnate as animals and insects, but this certainly cannot explain because their population is also increasing.
+Some Vedic texts also mention how humans can reincarnate as animals and insects, but this certainly cannot explain why their population is also increasing.
 So how do we explain new souls?
 If, however, new souls are constantly being created, they do not have previous incarnations behind them, which brings us back to the initial karmic debt question.

 The Difference Between Hinduism and Buddhism